-- Train the Trainer Session – CGBI may be available to provide training on the use of the materials in various settings.
+- Educator Training – CGBI may be available to provide training on the use of the materials in various settings.
 The training is suitable for clinical staff, community health workers, students or volunteers dedicated to educating prenatal women.

-- Online training for educators is currently available here.
+- Online Educator Training – a 2-part online tutorial is currently available here.